Skip to content

 1. Verifies the HMAC-SHA256 webhook signature

-2. Fetches the policy and Sigstore bundle from the commit SHA via GitHub API
+2. Fetches the policy and Sigstore bundle from the commit SHA via the GitHub API

 3. Verifies the Sigstore bundle against the Rekor transparency log